-In addition, the agreements provide severance benefits in the event the named executive officer's employment is terminated during the 24-month period following the change in control.
-If the named executive officer's employment terminates due to death, disability or voluntarily without "good reason," the named executive officer receives a lump sum payment equal to:
+In addition, the agreements provide severance benefits in the event the named executive officer's employment is terminated during the 24-month period following the change in control (a "double-trigger" event).
+If there is a change in control and the named executive officer's employment terminates due to death, disability or voluntarily without "good reason," the named executive officer receives a lump sum payment equal to:

-- his or her salary through the date of termination; - any cash incentives earned but not yet paid for the most recently completed fiscal year; and - a pro rata cash incentive for the year in which his employment terminates based on the higher of the individual's current reference bonus or cash incentive for the most recently completed fiscal year (a "pro rata bonus").
+- his or her salary through the date of termination; - · any cash incentives earned but not yet paid for the most recently completed fiscal year; and - a pro rata cash incentive for the year in which his employment terminates based on the higher of the individual's current reference bonus or cash incentive for the most recently completed fiscal year (a "pro rata bonus").

-If such an event had occurred on December 31, 2011, all of our named executive officers would have received the cash incentive payment reported in the Summary Compensation Table under the column headed "Non-Equity Plan Compensation."
+If such an event had occurred on December 31, 2012, all of our named executive officers would have received the cash incentive payment reported in the Summary Compensation Table under the column headed "Non-Equity Plan Compensation."
 In the event of a termination for "cause," the named executive officer only receives his salary through the date of termination and any previously earned but deferred bonus.
-If such an event occurred on December 31, 2011, no additional payments would have been received by our named executive officers.
+If such an event occurred on December 31, 2012, no additional payments would have been received by our named executive officers.